 Writing Workshop: A writing workshop time will take place four to five times a week with mini-lessons, time for free writing, grammar and mechanics practice, and teacher-student conferences.
-Each student will have a writer’s binder and a composition notebook.
-They will be used for writing stories, personal narratives, personal essays, opinion pieces, and nonfiction essays.
+Each student will have a writer’s notebook where they will share stories and ideas that are important to them.
+We will write stories, personal narratives, personal essays, opinion pieces, poems, and nonfiction essays.
 During the workshop, students will go through the writing process to eventually publish at least three pieces of writing.

 Science and Social Studies: Not only do we see God as the Creator of our universe, but He reveals Himself to us through the intricate creation of his people, animals, processes, and systems.
-The science units consist of a study of the weather, moon, and sun, electricity-magnetism, and states of matter.
-Our social studies unit is a bit different.
-We study the four types of social scientists: geographer, economist, political scientist, and historian and their jobs, questions they may ask, and the tools they use.
-These concepts help us connect the facts about Michigan and how they compare to the different states and regions of our country.
+The science units consist of a study of soils, rocks, and landforms, energy, and environments.
+In social studies we study the four types of social scientists: geographer, economist, political scientist, and historian and their jobs, questions they may ask, and the tools they use.
+These concepts help us connect facts about Michigan and how they compare to the different states and regions of our country.

-Physical Education: Fourth grade students receive two thirty-five or forty minute sessions of PE each week.
+Physical Education: Fourth grade students receive fifty minutes of PE each week.
 Students learn about the different areas of physical fitness, why they are important and what activities can be done to increase each area.
 As students move into lead-up games for specific sports, they learn how to communicate with each other and also how to use skills in a game-like situation.

 Art: Fourth Grade students receive forty-five minutes of art instruction each week.
-In fourth grade students are introduced to different artists and create using a variety of art mediums.
-Students begin to look at cultural art and continue to study the Elements of Art.
+In fourth grade students create using a variety of art mediums.
+Students continue to study the Elements of Art.